Feeling of Heaviness in Vaginal Area? Pressure in Your Pelvis?

 Factors contributing to Pelvic Organ Prolapse

-- Increase in intra-abdominal pressure above from chronic coughing, chronic constipation, high-level stress with abdominal tension, heavy lifting causing pressure going down to the organs below.
+- Increased intra-abdominal pressure from chronic coughing, chronic constipation, high-level stress with abdominal tension, and heavy lifting, causing pressure to go down to the organs below.

 Risks for Pelvic Organ Prolapse

 - Carrying and lifting heavy objects or doing heavy work

 Uterine prolapse – Uterus descending and dropping down into the vaginal space